Finding Success with Your Fundraiser – Part 2 of a 3 part series

-We are continuing our mini series on how to run a successful fundraiser.
-See part one to get started, its worth it!
-Now that you have your team and your who, what and why time to move on to the important part for the fundraiser.
-Getting your goal and target audience defined.
+We are continuing our mini series on finding success in fundraising.
+See part one to get started, it’s worth it!
+Now that your team is assembled and purpose defined, let’s move on to the next steps: determining your fundraising goal and identifying your target audience.

-- Fundraising Goal: When you decide to start a fundraiser having a goal is essential.
-Goals can keep you on track and can help motivate your group members & community.
+When you decide to start a fundraiser, having a goal amount is essential.
+A goal can keep you on track and can help motivate your group members and community.
 When you have a goal, your supporters can see just how much their donation has helped you and how much you have left to earn.
-Just saying we need uniforms isn’t enough.
-Having a specific dollar amount does encourage just a little bit more from your donators, especially when they see how far you are to your goal!
-If you set your class trip fundraiser at $1000 and you have $850 raised, then update your goal to $2000!
-If you are close to your fundraising goal then your donators are more likely to give a smaller amount or maybe even not donate at all.
+Just saying you need uniforms isn’t enough.
+Having a specific dollar amount does encourage just a little bit more from your supporters, especially when they see how far you have to go to reach your goal!
+If you set your class trip fundraiser at $1000 and you have $850 raised, then increase your goal to $2000!
+If you are close to your fundraising goal then your supporters are more likely to give a smaller amount or maybe not even donate at all.
 Don’t miss out on that last minute push!

-Our series will finish with series post #3 – Marketing Your Fundraiser
+Our series will finish with part #3 – Marketing Your Fundraiser